University of Western Ontario

 E-mail: mfranc65 at uwo dot ca

-I am a postdoctoral fellow at the University of Western Ontario with faculty mentors Masoud Khalkhali and Tatyana Barron.
+I am a postdoctoral fellow at the University of Western Ontario with faculty mentors Tatyana Barron and Masoud Khalkhali.
 I obtained my PhD from the Pennsylvania State University in 2021 under the supervision of Nigel Higson.
 I also hold masters and bachelors degrees from the University of Victoria.
-My broad research area is operator algebras and geometry.
+My broad research areas are operator theory and differential geometry, especially foliations and smooth groupoids.
 I am a Canadian citizen.

 Most days of the week, an operator algebra is a collection of continuous linear transformations of a normed vector space, closed with respect to compositions, linear combinations, and some choice of topology.
 The fun starts when one sees how many constructions from far flung areas of mathematics land in this arena.
 Prominently, one has the whole industry of noncommutative geometry, established by Alain Connes.
 Here, we seek out ways to understand geometric situations, especially those resistant to classical methods, by understanding associated operator algebras.
 In this way, we are able to bring to bear the powerful theorems of functional analysis, as well as powerful invariants, especially operator K-theory and its friends.